-[Express your remorse.]
+[Express remorse.]
 On behalf of Furry Friends, I’d like to offer a sincere apology for your experience with our front office staff.
 After reviewing our camera footage, I see that Amelia was rude and unprofessional when she made an offhand remark about your dog.
-You came to us for an enjoyable and professional experience and, instead, we made both you and your dog Rex feel uncomfortable.
+You came to us for an enjoyable and professional experience and, instead, both you and your dog Rex were made to feel uncomfortable.

 [Take responsibility.]
 Here at Furry Friends, it’s our goal to make everyone feel welcome and at home.
 Amelia's behavior is unacceptable and not at all in line with the standards and principles we uphold as a company.
-Know that a written warning has been placed in her file and she is being required to complete further training on how to appropriately greet and interact with customers in the context of her job.
+A written warning has been placed in her file and she is being required to complete further training on how to appropriately greet and interact with customers in the context of her job.

 [Make amends.]
 I’m grateful you brought this unfortunate event to my attention.
-I ask you for your forgiveness.
-We'd love to have another chance to groom Rex and give him the care and pampering he deserves.
-Enclosed, you’ll find a $50 voucher, which should cover all the expenses.
+We would love to have another chance to groom Rex and give him the care and pampering he deserves.
+Enclosed, you’ll find a $50 voucher, which will cover a deluxe groom.

-[Vow you won't make the same mistake twice.]
+[Provide assurance.]
 If you choose to visit us again, you have my word it will be an enjoyable experience.
-I will supervise Rex’s entire stay.
+I will personally supervise Rex’s entire stay.
 We hope to see you again!

 Felicia Keys, Owner

 It can be difficult to issue an apology.
-You have to swallow your pride and expose your errant behavior.
+You have to swallow your pride and expose your bad behavior.
 In the same way, it can be difficult for someone to accept an apology.
-Sometimes people forget we're all susceptible to mistakes and don’t offer forgiveness to others.
-Or, sometimes people have been so hurt by others, they lack the capacity to keep the door open to forgiveness.
+Sometimes people forget that everyone is susceptible to mistakes and don’t easily forgive others.
+Sometimes people have been so hurt, they just can't keep the door open to forgiveness.